 - You can create an FTP site on the instance for transferring files.
-For more information, see build an FTP site on an ECS instance. - To secure your instance after creation, we recommend that you perform security compliance inspection and configuration: - Linux instances: See harden operating system security for Linux in Cite LeftSecurity AdvisoriesCite Right. - Windows instances: See harden operating system security for Windows in Cite LeftSecurity AdvisoriesCite Right. - If a data disk is created along with the instance, you must partition and format the disk before use.
-For more information, see format a data disk for Windows instances or format and mount data disks for Linux instances.
+For more information, see Build an FTP site on an ECS instance. - To secure your instance after creation, we recommend that you perform security compliance inspection and configuration: - Linux instances: See Harden operating system security for Linux in Security Advisories. - Windows instances: See Harden operating system security for Windows in Security Advisories. - If a data disk is created along with the instance, you must partition and format the disk before use.
+For more information, see #unique_29 or #unique_28.